Reet Herder was born in Halmstad, Sweden and together with her parents and two brothers, immigrated to Canada in 1950.

 Along with her own personal studies, together with the Fraser River Art School and her numerous courses and workshops, with many talented art teachers, she continues to study color and light and how they relate to each other and the mood they generate.

-Bob Barrett, Loreena Lee, Lora Armbruster, Rick McDiarmid, Alan Wylie and Murray Phillips are among the many talented art teachers that have inspired her, throughout the years.
+Bob Barrett, Loreena Lee, Lora Armbruster, Rick McDiarmid, Alan Wylie, Murray Phillips, Bob McMurray, Ali Sepahi and Terry Issac are among the many talented art teachers that have inspired her throughout the years.

-Reet is an Active Member of the Federation of Canadian Artists, the Fraser Valley Chapter of the FCA, South Surrey and White Rock Art Society and Arts West.
+Reet is an Active Member of the Federation of Canadian Artists, the Fraser Valley Chapter of the FCA, and the South Surrey and White Rock Art Society.

-She has shown her artwork in their many venues and juried shows and has had many exhibitions throughout the valley.
+She has shown her artwork in many of their shows and has had many exhibitions throughout the valley.

-Her artwork can be found in many private homes throughout Canada.
+Her artwork can be found in many private homes worldwide.